byte-physics/matrixfilereader/Readme-Compilation.txt

 This is a step-by-step manual to compile the MatrixFileReader XOP.

 Requirements:
 - Visual Studio 2005 Professional, the Express Version does not work.
-It is not advised to try a different version.
+(It is not advised to try a different version.
 If you have to switch, you need a different Vernissage SDK also)
 - Windows XP SP2/Windows Vista/Windows 7
-- Vernissage 2.0/2.0-1 and the corresponding SDK
+- Vernissage 2.1 and the corresponding SDK
 - XOP Toolkit 6
 - Igor 6.2.0 or later